Yonghee9106/git-command-line-cheat-sheet/README.md

 ## Git Configuration

-The `git config` is used to set the configuration values on a local, global and system level.
+The `git config` is used to set the configuration values on a local, global or system level.
 ```git
 $ git config --global user.email "email@gamil.com"
 ```